arturcarvalho/tutorial-1/README.md

 [screenshot]

-So, Hammer just created a complete scaffold for our posts table to allow us to perform all CRUD actions through these simple pages.
+So, Redwood just created a complete scaffold for our posts table to allow us to perform all CRUD actions through these simple pages.
 No need to open a GUI or login through a terminal window and write SQL froms scratch.
 Pretty neat, right?

-Here's what happened when we ran that `hammer generate scaffold post` command:
+Here's what happened when we ran that `redwood generate scaffold post` command:

 - Added an `sdl.js` file to define several GraphQL queries and mutations in `/api/src/graphql/posts.sdl.js`
 - Added a _services_ file in `/api/src/services/posts.js` that makes the Photon calls to get data in and out of the database